Buildings & Grounds

 Our buildings and grounds are the spaces where the members of our community gather to pursue the University’s mission of excellence in education, research and creative work, service and health care.
 Our buildings are also the primary consumers of critical resources like energy and water and are our largest source of greenhouse gas emissions.
 How we design, construct, maintain and operate our buildings can also become part of our curricula and research through use of the campus as a living laboratory/classroom.
 For these reasons, buildings are a critical component of our sustainability initiatives.
 Facilities are not islands – they are connected to and by our landscape – another key area for sustainability.

 Virtually all new construction on campus targets LEED certification from the United States Green Building Council's Leadership in Energy and Environmental Design system and this must include a minimum of seven points from the Optimize Energy Performance Credit.
 In 2010 UK opened its first LEED certified facility, the Davis Marksbury Building.
-When the projects currently under construction are completed and certified, the university will have 24 LEED buildings representing more than 15% of our total building stock.
+When the projects currently under construction are completed and certified, the university will have more than 25 LEED buildings representing more than 15% of our total building stock.
 Fourteen of these are new residence halls which are designed to be an average of 60% more efficient than their predecessors.

 Registered LEED Buildings on campus and certification status